-Distribution of Printed Materials from Outside Organizations (GPS procedure E 051.6)
+Distribution of Printed Materials from Outside Organizations

 All requests from groups or individuals to have materials distributed to the parent community, with the exception of school-connected organizations, will be referred to the office of the superintendent to determine whether the request complies with District procedure.
 Events, activities, programs and/or services offered by not-for-profit organizations will be posted to the District's Community Web Calendar for access by anyone in the school community once approved by the Superintendent's Office.